security-pr-reviewer

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Security-focused review of an ACTUAL diff (PR, branch delta, or staged/working changes) — hunts authn/authz gaps, missing object-level and tenant-scope checks, injection, unsafe deserialization, secrets in code/config/logs, SSRF, mass assignment, and unsafe security-relevant changes introduced by the change.
 Reports severity-ranked findings, each with file:line evidence, an exploit path or abuse scenario for high-severity claims, and remediation; requires tenant-isolation and object-level authorization checks on SaaS data paths.
 Use when asked to security-review a PR/branch/commit or to gate a change on security before merge.
-Do NOT use for general code review (code-reviewer), design-time threat modeling (threat-modeler), dependency/CI supply-chain review (supply-chain-security-reviewer), migration safety (secure-migration-reviewer), or triaging scanner output (static-analysis-reviewer).About this skill
+Do NOT use for general code review (code-reviewer), design-time threat modeling (threat-modeler), dependency/CI supply-chain review (supply-chain-security-reviewer), migration safety (secure-migration-reviewer), or triaging scanner output (static-analysis-reviewer).Key capabilities

 Security PR Reviewer